 This week, I finally got a glimpse of what everyone might be talking about.
 Friday morning, Thomas and Iris were playing together.
 Iris (who is not 100% stable with her walking) tripped over her own feet and smacked her forehead on the leg of my coffee table.
 I was about two feet away so I scooped her up in absolutely no time, but already there was blood everywhere.
 Calmly I tried to clean her up and sooth her so that she'd stop crying long enough for me to determine how bad the cut was.
 None of my soothing worked.
 You know what got my screaming one-year-old to stop?
 Her brother, standing over my shoulder, making goofy faces at her.
 In absolutely no time she was giggling and squirming out of my arms because she had a mission to get back to playing with Thomas.
+It wasn't long before I realized that regardless of her cheerful demeanor, she really needed to get that gash stitched up.
+As I sat in the urgent care waiting room, what is my child with the gaping head wound doing?
+Chasing after her brother who pleads across the entire building, "'mon Iris, 'mon!"
+The two were inseparable.
+I don't really ever want to have to go to urgent care again, but I will say that having the two of them play with each other and laugh like that made the whole experience almost fun.

 Iris got her stitches and they both got Popsicles.
 Thomas even made sure to thank Iris for the Popsicle as if he knew she was the reason he got to get a treat that day.